“To produce a mighty book you must choose a mighty theme.”

 Said Herman Melville.

-And it’s true: mighty themes are one of the distinguishing characteristics of timeless art.
+And it’s true — true of any and all art: mighty themes are one of the distinguishing characteristics of timeless art.

 What is theme?
-In literature, theme is the meaning that the events of your story add up to.
-The events are the plot.
+Theme is the meaning that the components of your story or artwork add up to.

-Not all stories necessarily have a theme — and these are the stories that time almost invariably sinks.
+In literature, not all stories necessarily have a theme — and these are the stories that time invariably sinks.

 Soap operas, for example, which possess plenty of plot, usually have no theme to speak of.